andrewahn-ubc/food-expiration-date-tracker/README.md

 - all items in your fridge, separated by category
 - items that have expired
-- items that will expire in a given timeframe, say 1 week
-- a working grocery list that automatically updates when an essential item expires
 - search an item's name to see when it expires

 Fresher could be useful for anyone that has to keep track of food items, whether that be a restaurant with hundreds of